5agado/ComfyUI-Sagado-Nodes/README.md

 # Sagado Nodes for ComfyUI

-Miscellaneous set of nodes for ComfyUI, mostly to cover personal needs for simple utils, experiments or to avoid dependencies on other node packs.
+Miscellaneous set of nodes for ComfyUI, to cover personal needs for simple utils, experiments or to avoid dependencies on other node packs.

 # Installation
 1. Clone this repo into `custom_nodes` folder.